Shuffle/Shuffle-docs/handbook/engineering/audit.md

 - [] Do you have enough storage available?
 We recommend >500Gb of storage when scaling, as to not have random crashes due to full disk.
 - [] Is enough memory assigned to Opensearch instance(s) for indexing?
 It should have about half the memory of the server assigned.
 - [] Are you using distributed caching and is it assigned to Backend(s) and Orborus(s)? (memcached in docker-compose.yml file)
-- [] Do you have a [workflow retention manager workflow](https://shuffler.io/workflows/a621b818-3fea-49f2-83e2-814edda48770?queryID=9174110e354921cc133a6d203fb587e5)?
-- [] Are you checking the indexes of Opensearch if they make sense? `curl -k http://localhost:9200/_cat/indices?v`
+- [] Are you checking the indexes of Opensearch if they make sense? `curl -k localhost:9200/_cat/indices?v`.
+Check if there are too many items in an index, or if their sizes are too large.
 - [] Do you have too many files on disk in the `shuffle-files` repository?
+Are you using Local storage, S3 or NFS?

 ## Security
 There are a lot of areas related to security in any platform.
 For Shuffle, it is important to both audit the user side, and the infrastructure side.